FOR MORE INFORMATION: (716) 436-3229

 What kind of learning happens at Northland Workforce Training Center?

-Northland utilizes diverse learning models, ranging from online learning paired with labs, to proven and tested curricula.
+NWTC utilizes diverse learning models, ranging from online learning paired with labs, to proven and tested curricula.
 We also emphasize contextualized learning in both curricular and extra-curricular experiences (e.g., project competitions, internships, apprenticeships, etc.).
 We are proud to collaborate with SUNY Alfred State College and SUNY Erie Community College, among others.

 Does Northland Workforce Training Center have English classes for refugees and recent immigrants?

-All Northland classes are conducted in English.
+All NWTC classes are conducted in English.
 English as a Second Language (ESL) courses are offered by our partners at no cost to participants.
 Your Northland Career Coach will refer you to the right partner if you require these services.

 What kinds of work experiences can you participate in at Northland Workforce Training Center?